-Finding out early can prepare you for if your baby is likely to have any congenital or genetic disorders.
-Many are linked specifically to male and female babies.
-If your family has a genetic history of one of these abnormalities, you likely will be interested in finding out the sex as soon as possible.
+Finding out early can also help you prepare if your baby might have a congenital or genetic disorder.
+Some disorders are linked to whether the baby is a boy or a girl.
+If your family has a genetic history of one of a particular disorder, you might be interested in finding out the sex as soon as possible.

-“The important take home message about the Ramzi theory is that couples should not make any premature decisions at six weeks about the fate of the embryo,” says Dr. Sherry.
+“The important take-home message about the Ramzi theory is that couples should not make any premature decisions at 6 weeks about the fate of the embryo,” Dr. Ross said.

 If you’re concerned about genetic abnormalities based on sex, use one of the accepted genetic tests.